ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ember addon ember-x-select
 ```

-### TODO

-- Document how to create addons that can be published in an NPM scope/namespace
+- To do: Document how to create addons that can be published in an `npm` scope/namespace